MilanBalabanovic/Scientific-Writing/README.md

-# Supplementary Material – RNN-Based Network Intrusion Detection
+# RNN-Based Network Intrusion Detection

 This repository provides supplementary material for the paper: